jupyterlab/jupyterlab/docs/source/extension/internationalization.rst

     __('This translatable string WONT be found');
     this.__('This translatable string WONT be found');

-To fix this issue, affect your variable to an accepted name:
+To fix this issue, alter your variable to use an accepted name:

 .. code:: typescript